segmentio/segment-docs/src/connections/auto-instrumentation/setup.md

 Verify that you replaced `<WRITE_KEY>` with the actual write key you copied in Step 1.

-> info "SwiftUI Projects"
+#### SwiftUI projects

-> If your app is written in SwiftUI, you will need to add a `TypeAlias.swift` file to your project in order to capture interaction and navigation Signals.
-Refer to the example below for more information
+If your app is written in SwiftUI, you'll need to add a `TypeAlias.swift` file to your project that captures interaction and navigation Signals, like in this example:

 ```swift
 import Foundation